Omega-3s Might Ease Sore Muscles After Workouts

 You should also think about safety.
 Talk with your health care provider before starting high-dose fish oil, especially if you take blood thinners or have bleeding disorders.

 More is not always better, and very high intakes can have downsides.
-They are not proven to further improve recovery beyond moderate doses used over time.
+They are not proven to improve recovery more than moderate doses used over time.

 Bottom Line